Amend Seattle’s Tree Ordinance

 To Do: Write Letters to Mayor and City Council (Ongoing)

-Too keep updated on this issue, consider attending the Urban Forestry Commission (UFC) meetings which are held the 1st and 2nd Wednesday of month, 3 PM – 5 PM, Seattle Municipal Tower, Room 2750.
-If you can’t make the meeting, please send emails and speak out about a strong tree ordinance.
-Be sure to thank the UFC for providing leadership in pushing to update the Tree Protection Ordinance over the last 9 years.
+Too keep updated on this issue, consider attending the Urban Forestry Commission (UFC) meetings which are held the 1st and 2nd Wednesday of month, 3 PM – 5 PM, via WebEx and in room 1872 of the Seattle Municipal Tower, Floor 18, 700 Fifth Avenue.
+If you can’t make the meeting, please send emails and speak out about a the need to amend the recently passed tree ordinance.
+Be sure to thank the UFC for providing leadership in pushing to update the Tree Protection Ordinance over the last 14 years.

-Also please see Seattle Friends of Urban Forests website to keep up to date with late breaking information.
+Also please see Don’t Clearcut Seattle and Seattle Friends of Urban Forests to keep up to date with late breaking information.
 These folks are passionate and dedicated to this issue.

 Mayor & City Council Contact Info